BiLLY-J03l/reverse-shell-c/README.md

 -I added obfuscation techniques to the backdoor.

+-It's safe to say that the backdoor is TOTALLY UNDETECTABLE by Windows Defender (static AND dynamic)

 -it loads the necessary dlls independently and deals with all the API function as offsets which drastically decreased detection rates.

 -EXECUTION (bear in mind that windows defender is turned on):